Japanese embassy hostage crisis: MRTA corpses detained

 When the operation was over, the bodies of the guerrillas were removed by military prosecutors; representatives from the Attorney General's Office were not permitted entry.
 The corpses were not taken to the Institute of Forensic Medicine for autopsy as required by law.
 Rather, the bodies were taken to the morgue at the Police Hospital.
 It was there that the autopsies were performed.
 The autopsy reports were kept secret until 2001.
 Next of kin of the deceased were not allowed to be present for the identification of the bodies and the autopsies.
 The bodies were buried in secrecy in cemeteries throughout Lima.

 Eligia Rodríguez Bustamante, the mother of one of the guerrillas, and the Deputy Director of APRODEH asked the Attorney General's Office to take the necessary steps to identify those who died during the rescue, but the Attorney General's Office conceded its jurisdiction over identification of the deceased MRTA members to the military justice system.

 International reaction

 In general, the military operation was viewed with positive eyes by other governments.
-Several Andean Presidents (Andrés Pastrana of Colombia, Gonzalo Sánchez de Lozada of Bolivia and Rafael Caldera of Venezuela) supported Alberto Fujimori's decisions.
+Several Andean Presidents (Ernesto Samper of Colombia, Gonzalo Sánchez de Lozada of Bolivia and Rafael Caldera of Venezuela) supported Alberto Fujimori's decisions.
 This was made a public declaration of the IX Andean Presidential Council.
 However, there were some exceptions: